Translate

 The Griffon Vultures can be close here.

-Below we could see the full eight-foot span of their wing.
+Below, we could see the entire eight-foot span of their wing.

-On the canyon edge, two beautiful Red Rumped Swallows search for nesting material.
+Two beautiful Red Rumped Swallows search for nesting material on the canyon edge.

-Guess when you can fly, it doesn't matter much about the long fall, we were staying well back!
+Guess when you can fly, it doesn't matter much about the long fall; we stayed well back!

-You never know, who will just perch on the edge, here it is a Calandra Lark.
+You never know who will perch on the edge; here it is a Calandra Lark.

 Below on another outcrop, a male Black Redstart calls for a mate.

-All day long the Griffon Vultures fly on the thermals, their following the sheep and goat trails through the Olive trees.
+The Griffon Vultures fly on the thermals all day long, following the sheep and goat trails through the Olive trees.

 And keeping an eye on us!

-The slightly smaller Egyptian Vultures, pass much faster across on the Spanish side of the river.
+The slightly smaller Egyptian Vultures pass much faster across the Spanish side of the river.

 Peregrine Falcons and Lesser Kestrels take it in turn to scan the rock face.

-The mighty Alpine Swifts, with their twenty-one-inch wingspan, their sheer power and speed leave you in awe.
+The mighty Alpine Swifts, with their twenty-one-inch wingspan, power, and speed, leave you in awe.

 The sound of their wings as they scythe past fills the air.